sgmurphy/wordpress-plugins/image-sizes/readme.txt

 💥 Convert Images into WebP
 💥 Disable Right Click on Image

-Here are some of the key features of the ThumbPress plugin for WordPress Image Management -
+Here are some of the key features of the ThumbPress plugin for WordPress Image Management –

+#### 🚀 Disable Thumbnails

+When you upload an image using _Media Uploader_, WordPress generates multiple copies/thumbnails of that image.
+By default, WordPress generates 5 thumbnails:
+- Thumbnail
+- Medium
+- Medium-large
+- Large
+- Scaled
+Along with this, your themes and plugins add more thumbnails and most of these thumbnails remain unused.
+The result? **Unnecessary additional images eat up your server space** and **slow down your site**!
+This is where the Disable feature comes into the picture.
+Just install the plugin and choose which of the image sizes you want to prevent from generating.

+#### 🚀 Regenerate Thumbnails

+Regenerate previously deleted thumbnails at any moment, regardless of their size.
+No more worrying about lost thumbnails — our solution guarantees swift restoration, keeping your site’s visual appeal flawless and consistent.

 #### 🚀 Social Media Thumbnails

 ThumbPress enables you to assign unique thumbnails for various social media platforms, ensuring that an image intended for Facebook remains uncropped when shared on Twitter or LinkedIn.
 You have the ability to upload distinct thumbnails for each social media site.

 #### 🚀 Image Upload Limit

 Set a maximum limit for image upload size and resolution to ensure faster loading times.
 Our feature allows you to customize these parameters according to your website requirements and prevent oversized images from slowing down your site.

-#### 🚀 Disable Thumbnails

-Delete and disable WordPress thumbnail generation for all uploaded images and clean up your WordPress Media Library.
-With ThumbPress, you can streamline this process to improve page load speeds and overall site performance with just a few clicks.

-#### 🚀 Regenerate Thumbnails

-Regenerate previously deleted thumbnails at any moment, regardless of their size.
-No more worrying about lost thumbnails — our solution guarantees swift restoration, keeping your site's visual appeal flawless and consistent.

 #### 🚀 Convert Images into WebP

-Convert images to WebP format directly from the dashboard and upgrade your website's performance without sacrificing image quality.
+Convert images to WebP format directly from the dashboard and upgrade your website’s performance without sacrificing image quality.
 This advanced function ensures your images remain crisp and clear while reducing file size compared to traditional formats.

-#### 🚀Disable Right Click on Image
+#### 🚀 Disable Right Click on Image

 Disable the right-click function on your website, a simple yet effective way to deter visitors from downloading or copying your images and thumbnails.
-It's a preventive measure that adds an extra layer of protection to your digital assets and keeps your visuals exclusive to your site.
+It’s a preventive measure that adds an extra layer of protection to your digital assets and keeps your visuals exclusive to your site.

 ### 👉 ThumbPress Pro Features